saham/InAppPurchase/README.md

 ## In-App Purchase
-This is a general singleton In-App Store Manager that can be shared between apps or mutiple places in one app.
+This is a general singleton In-App Purchase Manager that can be shared between apps or mutiple places in one app.
 You need to have a case for each ProductID
 ```
 enum ProductId:String, CaseIterable {